Corporate and technical writing, marketing material

 On the back were some specs, for the more technical farmers.
 And the graphics?
 Just a good photo of the generator!
 That's what the company was selling.

-It worked great.
-It had come out of our brainstorming meetings with the Manager.
-We'd made sure we understood what mattered to the farmers.
+It worked perfectly.
+The approach had come out of my brainstorming meetings with the Manager.
+I'd made sure I understood what mattered to the farmers.
 Then the brochure more or less wrote itself.
 No fancy language.
 Just what the machine was, what good it would do them, what ways it was a bit better than other portable generators.
-The brochure was like a good-natured neighbour, giving them the lowdown, no pressure, talking easily with a straw between its teeth.
+The brochure was like a good-natured neighbour, giving them the lowdown, no pressure, talking at ease.

 The refuseniks and the softwareOur operators are refusing to use a software system that cost us millions to develop.
 Some of them say they're using it, but we can see they aren't.
 We want a manual written that will get them to use it, somehow.

-We listened to what the operators had to say.
+I listened to what the operators had to say.
 How did they see the system?
-(It was artificial-intelligence software that was supposed to help them make decisions in running a high-volume filtering process.)
+It was artificial-intelligence software that was supposed to help them make decisions in running a high-volume filtering process.

-Then we presented certain hard news to the Senior Engineer: because of the way the system had been presented to the operators, and some mishaps in getting it set up, the operators now had a hostile opinion about it.
+Then I broke certain hard news to the Senior Engineer: because of the way the system had been presented to the operators, and some mishaps in getting it set up, the operators now had a hostile opinion about it.
 Very.
-It had become a tradition to badmouth the system and never use it.
+It had become a tradition to ridicule the system and never use it.

 The Senior Engineer had the pleasure of watching the plant productivity rise steeply.